 There are several other ways in which the behavior of cutting is not as evident as other addictions:

 Even though it may be harder to spot a cutter than a drug addict, it is not impossible to do when considering the most affected demographic, and having an understanding of why those who cut themselves do it.
-Self-cutting, like any other self-destructive behavior, is an attempt to deal with emotional pain and inner turmoil.
-How a person may engage in destructive actions to numb or distract oneself from issues, are vast.
-They can be anything from working too many hours, drug and alcohol abuse, and self-injury methods like cutting.
-So who is at risk for cutting disorder?

 Young People and Cutting Disorder

-Cutting is most common among young people, mostly because of their immaturity and inability to deal with painful and traumatic experiences in their lives.
-Studies have shown that among this group, girls are more likely to cut themselves than boys.
-Whether known to connected adults or not, young people deal with a tremendous amount of stress and pressure that may lead to cutting disorder.
-Some adults may think that young people don’t know what pressure is, without the responsibilities of paying bills, supporting a family, maintaining a career, etc. The truth is that expectations in school, family life, and relationships with peers can create traumatic events that can lead to a young person cutting him or herself.
+Many adults are unaware that young people deal with a tremendous amount of stress and pressure that may lead to cutting disorder.
+Some adults may think that young people don’t know what pressure is, without the responsibilities of paying bills, supporting a family, maintaining a career, etc. The truth is that expectations in school, family life, and relationships with peers can create traumatic events that can lead to cutting.

 An increasingly common source of pain that can likely result in cutting is bullying.
 As a growing concern, harassment in school over a myriad of issues is traumatizing and devastating for young people.
 Bullying is one of the most disturbing ways to demoralize another human being, especially those as sensitive as young people.
 When a student is bullied in school, the likelihood is that he or she will not have a solid group of friends with whom there can be an outlet for the pain inflicted.
-Many kids are embarrassed by being victims of bullying, and will not report it to a school administrator or their parents for fear of retaliation or the appearance of weakness.
-Without any other positive source for expressing or coping with their trauma, many victims of bullying turn into self-hurting methods, cutting is the most common.

-- Expectations in school can lead to cutting disorder: When parents send their children to school, there is an expectation that a child will perform to his or her highest ability.
+When parents send their children to school, there is an expectation that a child will perform to his or her highest ability.
 Some parents put much more pressure on young people than others, but the general hope is that school-aged children will bring home good grades, maintain a healthy social life with friends, and be able to regulate the delicate balance between those two aspects.
 However, preteens and teenagers don’t have the same communication and coping skills as most adults, as a result of inexperience and immaturity, neither of which is the fault of young people.

 If the tension at home is a result of another problem that a young person has not expressed, he or she will be dealing with mounting pressure, anxiety, and depression, thereby opening the door for behaviors like cutting.
 The more a young person feels the pressure that he or she cannot express or process, the more likely it is for cutting to become the outlet for that pressure.

-Young people may feel angry because their parents never gave them the attention they needed, or they may struggle with constant pain from abuse within the family.
+Young people may feel angry because their parents never gave them the attention they needed.
+Or, they may struggle with constant pain from abuse within the family.

 When overwhelming feelings of sadness, pain, grief, and anger are present in young people, one of two things usually happen: